Thrombocytes (platelets)

 • non-thienopyridine reversible ADP P2Y12 receptor blocker

-• advantage is the possibility of parenteral administration ensuring a rapid onset and short duration of action [Angiolillo, 2012]
+• the advantage is the possibility of parenteral administration ensuring a rapid onset and short duration of action [Angiolillo, 2012]

-• available in peroral and parenteral form
+• available in peroral and parenteral forms

-• used so far only in cardiology
+• used exclusively in cardiology thus far

 Cangrelor (KENGREXAL)